Dublin, NC Demographics

 A map of Dublin's Population by Race

-Of the 776 places in North Carolina, Dublin is the 676th most populous.
+Dublin is ranked the 647th most populous place in North Carolina, out of 776 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Dublin was ranked the 676th most populous place in the 2020 Census.

 Dublin's White Population